Q: How many are we?

 Q: The books are expensive!

 A: Yes we know.
 Check out RateMyProfessor.com to see if a textbook is mandatory or not – it depends on the teacher.
 There may be free sources online.
 Also, the library may have your book and some may be available for rent.
-Look for Facebook pages and make a post asking for a copy of a desired book.
+Look for Facebook pages and make a post asking for a copy of the desired book.
 We also have a lot of textbooks in the student lounge available.

 Q: Why are the elevators so slow?